 Our leases generally have initial terms of between five and ten years, and generally can be extended in five-year increments, if at all.
 We generally cannot unilaterally terminate these leases at an earlier time.
-If an existing or new store is not profitable, and we decide to close it, we may nonetheless be committed to perform our obligations under the applicable lease including, among other things, paying the base rent for the balance of the lease term.
+If an existing or new store owned and operated by us is not profitable, and we decide to close it, we may nonetheless be committed to perform our obligations under the applicable lease including, among other things, paying rent for the balance of the lease term.

-Similarly, we may be committed to perform our obligations under the applicable leases even if current locations of our stores become unattractive as demographic patterns change, or if we have to close stores due to governmental orders in connection with the COVID-19 pandemic.
-We also have long-term leases for office space and retail distribution locations that we are not currently using at full capacity due to the COVID-19 pandemic and the increased numbers of employees working remotely.
-If the current remote working trend extends beyond the end of the pandemic, we may be committed to perform our obligations under our leases for office space and distribution locations that we do not need, which may adversely affect our financial condition.
+Similarly, we may be committed to perform our obligations under the applicable leases even if current locations of our retail stores become unattractive as demographic patterns change, or if we have to close retail stores due to governmental orders, for example in connection with the COVID-19 pandemic.
+If the current remote working trends that have arisen since the COVID-19 pandemic continue to exist in the future, we may be committed to perform our obligations under our leases for office space and distribution locations that we do not need, which may adversely affect our financial condition.
 Moreover, as our operations expand, we may be unable to find additional office space to accommodate our needs.
-In addition, as each of our leases expire, we may fail to negotiate renewals, either on commercially acceptable terms or at all, which could require us to close stores in desirable locations.
+In addition, as each of our leases expire, we may fail to negotiate renewals, either on commercially acceptable terms or at all, which could require us to close retail stores owned and operated by us in desirable locations.
 We also lease all of our distribution centers and our inability to secure appropriate real estate or lease terms could impact our ability to deliver our products to the market.